-Shoes
+Shoes and Socks

 - Shoes must be close toed sneakers/tennis shoes that are black, white, or a combination of black and white. - Girls may also wear Mary Janes, Saddle/Oxford Shoes that are black and or white and have a rubber bottom. - Absolutely no colors other than black and white will be permitted on the shoe or shoelace, even if the additional color is a very small amount, it will not be allowed.
-The only two colors permitted on the shoe are black and white. - High tops, boots, crocks, light ups, shoes with wheels, and any style the school staff or administration deem inappropriate are not permitted.
+The only two colors permitted on the shoe are black and white. - High tops, boots, crocks, light ups, shoes with wheels, and any style the school staff or administration deem inappropriate are not permitted. - Socks must be all black or all white. - Socks must be visible.